-The downpours have been rolling over the impoverished country for more than a week, sweeping away crops and destroying buildings, the state-run Korean Central News Agency (KCNA) said in reports over the weekend.
+The downpours swept away crops and destroyed buildings, the state-run Korean Central News Agency said.

 “Most areas of the DPRK are expected to suffer big damage from continuous downpour accompanied by thunder and storm,” KCNA reported Monday, using the abbreviation of the country’s official name, the Democratic People’s Republic of Korea.

 The destruction of farmland is of particular concern in a country that struggles to feed itself.